-When your child has been passing type 7 poos with no lumps the laxative dose will be reduced.
+When your child has been passing type 7 poos, with no lumps of poo in them, the laxative dose will be reduced.
 This may be done immediately, or it may be done gradually.
-Your healthcare professional will tell you when to reduce and what the new dose should be.
+Your healthcare professional will tell you when to reduce the dose and what the new dose should be.
 The aim is to reduce the dose until your child is passing type 4 or type 5 stools every day.
 The dose at which this happens is called the maintenance dose.
-The usual maintenance dose is about half the disimpaction dose.
-This may need to be adjusted according to your child's progress.
-Your child's bowel may have become stretched if they were very constipated for a long time or impacted.
-This will take time to recover, so your child may need to take the laxatives for a long time.
+For many children the usual maintenance dose is about half the disimpaction dose.
+The dose may need to be adjusted according to your child's progress.

+The muscles in your child's bowel may have become stretched if your child was constipated for a long time or impacted.
+These muscles will take time to recover, so your child may need to take the laxatives for a long time.
 It is usually recommended to continue with the maintenance dose of laxatives for at least three to six months before very slowly trying to reduce them.